 Football at Haileybury gained recognition in the late 1960s and early 1970s and has grown hugely since then due to the continued demand, enthusiasm and talent of pupils of both sexes.

 Haileybury fields up to five Senior (Sixth Form) teams and three teams at U16 (Colts), U15 (Junior Colts) and U14 (Yearlings).
-During the Easter Term, Haileybury competes against Harrow, Tonbridge, Wellington, St John's (Leatherhead), St Paul's & Radley in a mini-league.
+During the Easter Term, Haileybury competes against Harrow, Tonbridge, Wellington, St John's (Leatherhead), St Paul's and Radley in a mini-league.

 Since 2003 football for girls has been actively encouraged at Haileybury, with fixtures usually played in the summer term.